Man sentenced to probation for vehicle theft, false reports

 Attorney Richard Corcoran said that the victim was a female family member of McCullough with whom he lives.

-At the time of the incident, McCullough reportedly told police that two men dressed in black hoodies and wearing masks knocked at the front door, and when he answered, they beat him up and demanded the keys, according to an affidavit of probable cause,
+At the time of the incident, McCullough reportedly told police that two men dressed in black hoodies, wearing masks, knocked at the front door, and when he answered, they beat him up and demanded the keys, according to an affidavit of probable cause.

 The complaint said that McCullough had injuries to his face, left shoulder and rib area, but refused to go with EMS.